-Depth to groundwater within the AUAR area ranges from 15 feet to 160 feet in the wells observed within the area.
+The available Minnesota Well Index data on wells within the AUAR area are unchanged from the 2018 AUAR update14.
+Depth to groundwater within the AUAR area ranges from 12 feet to 180 feet in the wells observed within the area.
 Average groundwater depth is 70 feet.
-This is unchanged from 2018.
-Low permeability soils and clay deposits exist in the area, so there is a potential for perched groundwater to be present at or near the land surface over portions of the AUAR area.
+However, since low permeability soils and clay deposits exist in the area, there is a potential for perched groundwater to be present at or near the land surface over portions of the AUAR area.
+Figure 12-2 shows well